Corporate Sustainability Reporting Standard (CSRD)

 Training courses at the GUTcert Academy

 We have been supporting our clients in writing sustainability reports for many years: We review them and conduct workshops to make the definition of the essential topics of sustainable development transparent.
-For this purpose, we offer numerous training courses for those responsible in our academy.
+For this purpose, we offer numerous training courses for those responsible.